BFicho16/Fin/README.md

 2. Navigate to Database → Connection String
 3. Copy the URI connection string (not the session pooler)
 4. Replace `[YOUR-PASSWORD]` with your database password

+**Note:** To get your `SUPABASE_SERVICE_ROLE_KEY`:
+1. Go to your Supabase project settings
+2. Navigate to API → Project API keys
+3. Copy the `service_role` key (keep this secret - it bypasses Row Level Security)
+4. This key is required for server-side account creation without email confirmation

 ### Development